 Annual Re-exams - Your lease and contract continue until ended by you or your landlord, or until the Federal Government cuts off our funds.
-However, each year we must re-examine your eligibility for the program and again verify your income.
-Also, your housing must be re-inspected each year to be sure it still meets Housing Quality Standards.
+However, each year we must re-examine your eligibility for the program.
+This means that you will need to provide documentation related to household composition, assets, income and expenses.
+Also, your housing may be re-inspected each year to be sure it still meets Housing Quality Standards.
+At a minimum it will be inspected every two years.

 You will be sent a recertification packet annually to complete and return to VSHA.
-Failure to return forms could result in loss of voucher.
+Failure to return forms or requested documentation could result in loss of voucher.